cohalloran1/march-madness/src/output/analysis/matchup_1276_vs_1471.md

 ## Analysis

 As a #5 seed, Michigan has a significant seeding advantage over #12 seed UC San Diego.
 Historically, #5 seeds have won 64.90% of games against #12 seeds in the tournament.
-Michigan has the advantage with a 69.44% win probability.
+This is expected to be a close matchup, with Michigan having a slight edge (52.53% win probability).

 ## Betting Value Assessment